 - Progressive loss of hearing leading to deafness

-- seizures that may begin in the child's second year, and
+- Seizures that may begin in the child's second year

-A much rarer form of the disorder, called late-onset Tay-Sachs disease, occurs in individuals in their twenties and early thirties and is characterized by an unsteady gait and progressive neurological deterioration.
+A much rarer form of the disorder, called late-onset Tay-Sachs disease, occurs in individuals in their 20s and early 30s and is characterized by an unsteady gait (manner of walking) and progressive neurological deterioration.

 Presently there is no specific treatment for Tay-Sachs disease.
 Anticonvulsant medicine may initially control seizures.
 Other supportive treatment includes proper nutrition and hydration and techniques to keep the airway open.
 Children may eventually need a feeding tube.

 How can I or a loved one help improve care for people with Tay-Sachs disease?

 Consider participating in a clinical trial so clinicians and scientists can learn more about Tay-Sachs disease and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.

 For information about participating in clinical research visit NIH Clinical Research Trials and You.
 Learn about clinical trials currently looking for people with Tay-Sachs disease at Clinicaltrials.gov.